Karan-Bisht16/CodeSync/README.md

 2. User authentication and management implemented using Firebase
 3. Settings for Customization like themes, editor preferences and notificatons etc
 4. Modern, Responsive UI
-5. A basic prototype with a responsive and modern UI.
-6. Data modeling for rooms and users.
-7. Implemented Socket.IO for code synchronization and chat functionalities:

 **Features to be Implemented in the Future:**